mumuki/mulang/edl/README.md

 expectation "must declare a procedure that uses ifs but not while": declares procedure that (uses if && ! uses while);

+expectation "does not nest a while within an if":
+  ! uses if with (anything, something that uses while, anything)
+    && ! uses if with (anything, anything, something that (uses while));

+expectation "uses an if that does not nest a while inside it": uses if with (anything, something that (!uses while), something that (!uses while));
 ```